 Thirdly.
 What helps?
 How can we, together empower you to reach your goals?
 What techniques and practises help you manage your feelings and put you back in control?
 We will investigate what works for you both in the therapy room and outside in your life.
 For example, simple mindfulness or breathing practices you can use during the day when feelings arise.
 We might try drawing or visualisation in the session to understand better what's going on for you.
 But we only ever do what feels safe and good to you.

 So step by step we will work together in this way until you feel you have achieved what you came for.

 Throughout therapy, I commit to being reliable, kind and respectful of your needs and wishes at all times.

 I am a member of the BACP and subscribe to their code of ethics, which is first and foremost to keep your needs at the forefront of our work together.

 - Establish contact by email or phone (confidentiality will be maintained)

-- Come for a half an hour meeting to find out what you need and if I am the right person to help and look at what you can afford to pay (free)
+- Book a half an hour meeting telephone or online meeting to find out what you need and if I am the right person to help and look at what you can afford to pay (free)

 - Or come for a full 90 minute assessment where we can make a plan for your recovery.

 - You may complete counselling at any time.
 Most people come weekly for between 6 weeks and two years